 Even if you find them unsightly, they are here to stay.
 It’s also against the law in most states to make rules in order to make the process of installing solar panels too difficult or expensive for members.

 Know the Rules, Improve your Community

 While it’s not unheard of for an association to change rules (or start enforcing them) without any warning or notification to members, we considered this to be a bad practice.
-Transparency in an association is crucially important for maintaining trust and community cohesion.
+Transparency in an association is crucially important for maintaining the trust and community cohesion.
 If you have any doubts about whether or not your homeowners know about any rules, we recommend alerting them immediately.

 When all community and board members understand the governing documents, rules, and restrictions of your HOA, it’s much easier for everyone to follow those regulations.
-Just make sure that your HOA’s rules do not overstep any boundaries outside of their control, and you should find fewer complaints over the rules.
+Just make sure that your HOA’s rules do not overstep any boundaries outside of their control, and you should find fewer complaints about the rules.

 To get more HOA Management tips, subscribe to Spectrum Association Management blogs today!